 combinations from 20 amino acids is 20 to the 146th power, (a 20 followed by 146 zeroes) yet only

-50 of those combinations are the correct ones for life.
-The amino acid combinations Miller-Urey came up with didn't evolve into polypeptides.
+50 of those 20 gazillion combinations are the correct ones for life.
+The 20 or 30 amino acids Miller-Urey came up with didn't evolve into polypeptides.
 In fact, they had to be removed from the 'primordial soup' to prevent them from breaking down again.

 6. Polypeptides are not life,

 either.
-They are the building blocks of proteins.
+They are merely the building blocks of proteins.
 The possible number of

 protein combinations from 50 polypeptides is a number a thousand times larger

 than the mind-boggling number in point 5, above!
-Yet out of that immense number, only 250 of those proteins are the
+Yet out of that immense number of possibilities, only 250 of those proteins are the

 right ones for creating a living organism.

-7. The right 250 proteins are not life, either.
-They are simply the building blocks used by the intelligent instructions within a living cell to create the DNA and structure to create a new cell.
+7. If you have the right 250 proteins, you still don't have life.
+The right 250 proteins are simply the building blocks used by the intelligent instructions within a living cell to create the DNA and the structure to create a new cell.

 8. While amino acids are the